-Prevalence of rheumatoid arthritis and osteoporosis are shown in Figure 27.
+Prevalence of rheumatoid arthritis and osteoporosis are shown in Figure J27.
 Rheumatoid arthritis in those aged 16 or more in Bedford Borough (0.76%) is statistically similar to England's rate (0.77%).
-However, with Osteoporosis, Bedford Borough (0.93%) is statistically higher than England (0.76%) - the rates are increasing with time (not shown).
-The changes in QOF during the pandemic mean that the osteoporosis data may be inaccurate for the 2020-21 reporting year.
+However, for osteoporosis, Bedford Borough's rate (0.93%) is statistically higher than that of England (0.76%) - the rates are increasing with time (not shown).
+The changes in QOF during the COVID-19 pandemic mean that the osteoporosis data may be inaccurate for the 2020-21 reporting year.

-Figure 27: QOF prevalence of rheumatoid arthritis and osteoporosis, 2020-21
+Figure J27: QOF prevalence of rheumatoid arthritis and osteoporosis, 2020-21